rks101/isdp/README.md

 # isdp
 This repository is a compilation of Information Security and Data Privacy (ISDP) topics and concerns with some examples - everything accessible in the public domain.
 The content below can be structured better, and I am looking for assistance on this, for now, compiling self-notes for a course under construction 🙂

+Note:- You get to be aware of constant surveillance not just web browsers, and even cameras around you: because good Cameras watch you at 3 meters and people even with science and technology backgrounds are hellbent on justifying cameras in offices/rooms too with absolutely no regard to your mental health or data privacy.
+They can do so and are very good at it!

   * [ISDP](#isdp)
      * [OSINT](#osint)